 By then a migraine was forming but I did manage to get myself together, push past the negativity, and have a wonderful visit with my kids.
 Two visits in one month – amazing!

 Then comes the painful goodbye.
-As I drive closer to the site of the exchange, my toddler RJ begins to ask when can his siblings come home.
+As I drive closer to the site of the exchange, my toddler begins to ask when can his siblings come home.
 When can they stay overnight.
 Will I ask “their dad” if they can stay overnight?
-Every time I said “no”, RJ’s voice got a little louder, more insistent.
+Every time I said “no”, his voice got a little louder, more insistent.

 I hold back my tears because I need to be strong for my daughter.
 One final hug, and I gently push her back toward the dysfunctional life that is surely waiting for her in Martin’s household.
-Then I stand next to RJ and kiss his forehead, doing my best to comfort him, as he grieves the loss of his siblings, and is forced to say goodbye.
+Then I stand next to my toddler and kiss his forehead, doing my best to comfort him, as he grieves the loss of his siblings, and is forced to say goodbye.
 What can I say to make it better?
 There is nothing.